filecoin-project/DeveloperWG/README.md

 Participants can engage in the Developer WG through the following connection points:
 - Attend Quarterly calls.
-- DM @Erin O’Connor on Filecoin Project Slack or email erin@fil.org to be added to the meeting.
-- Join the #dev-wg Slack channel.
+- Join the [#dev-wg](https://filecoinproject.slack.com/archives/C06G5K8H3J7) Slack channel.
 - Create an Issue in this Github repo to add a new agenda item.

 The Developer WG is a means for those active or highly interested in the Filecoin ecosystem to  engage in meaningful discussion over the future of Filecoin.